GuillaumeElias/Little2DGame/READ_ME.md

 ## Libraries

-The libraries requires for this game to run are :
+The libraries required for this game to run are (so far) :

 1. SDL2
 2. SDL2_Image
 3. SDL2_TTF

 ## Reference

-The core of this game is loosely based on LazyFoo's tutorial [link](http://lazyfoo.net/tutorials/SDL/).
+The core of this game is loosely based on [LazyFoo's tutorial](http://lazyfoo.net/tutorials/SDL/).

 ## License